In 12 days, one of our nation's historic sporting events, the 127th annual Boston Marathon, will take place.

 The marathon will be run on April 17 (Patriots Day) and will feature close to 30,000 runners from more than 100 nations.

-One thing it won't have is Massachusetts sports betting.
+One thing it won't have is legal Massachusetts sports betting.

-The Massachusetts Gaming Commission (MGC) Thursday rejected by a 4-0 vote a request by Boston-based DraftKings Massachusetts Sportsbook to allow wagering on this year's running of the 26.2-mile Boston Marathon and to add it to the state's sports betting catalog.
+The Massachusetts Gaming Commission (MGC) Thursday rejected by a 4-0 vote.
+The request came from Boston-based DraftKings Massachusetts to allow wagering on this year's running of the 26.2-mile Boston Marathon and to add it to the state's sports betting catalog.

 The Boston Athletic Association (BAA), the governing body of the race, sent a letter to the MGC saying, in large part, “there is not sufficient time” for race organizers to “coordinate and fully ensure proper protocols” would be in place to support betting.
 The BAA added that it wasn't consulted or alerted by DraftKings that a request was in the offing.